jamesthesnake/PumasDocs.jl/docs/src/basics/overview.md

    but not necessarily the values.
 2. Define a `Subject` and `Population`.
 These structure specify the dosage regimens of the patients, their covariates, and possible observation data to fit against.
-This can be done programmatically or by parsing tabular input data.
+This can be done programmatically or by reading in tabular input data.
-3. Define a `param` `NamedTuple` for the current parameters.
+3. Define a `param` `NamedTuple` for the parameters describing the structure of the `PuMaSModel`.
 For simulation, these are the parameter values to simulate with.
 For estimation, these are the initial conditions.
 4. Call the model API functions (`simobs` and `fit`) to perform the simulations and estimation.
 Both functions act on the pieces defined before.